Dental Bonding In Edison & Highland Park, NJ

 How Many Sessions Does Dental Bonding Require?

-One reason our patients from Edison and the surrounding areas love bonding for simple cosmetic improvements is that it can be done in a single appointment.
 Let’s say you just chipped the corner of a tooth when biting into an unforeseen item in a sandwich.
-You can make an appointment and one of our three Gentle Dental dentists can make the tooth whole again in just a single appointment that takes just 30-60 minutes.
+You can make an appointment, and one of our three Gentle Dental dentists can make the tooth whole again in just a single appointment that takes just 30-60 minutes.
 How easy is that?

 Why Should I Consider Getting Dental Bonding?

-Dental bonding is usually recommended to repair decayed, scratched chipped, or even cracked teeth.
-For those who are having a problem with their gums receding, dental bonding can be used to protect the exposed tooth root.
-This can also be a solution for improving the appearance of badly discolored teeth.
 Some dentists also use dental bonding as a substitute for amalgam fillings.
 Dentists also recommend this procedure to those who have a problem with gaps in between their teeth or someone who wants to change the contour of their teeth to improve their appearance.
 Some dentists also use dental bonding as a substitute for amalgam fillings.

-What Is The Difference Between Dental Bonding And Placing Porcelain Veneers?
+What Is the Difference Between Dental Bonding and Placing Porcelain Veneers?

-While both dental bonding and the application of porcelain veneers have the same end goal — to cover cosmetic imperfections and create a perfect smile — they do it in different ways.
 Bonding uses a composite resin that is sculpted on the teeth, cured, and then polished.
 To prepare the teeth for bonding, your Gentle Dental dentist will slightly rough up the enamel for better adherence to the resin.

 In use, porcelain veneers do not stain and are quite durable.
 The resin used in bonding is more resistant to staining than natural tooth enamel, but it can stain over time.
 Veneers last longer but are more expensive than bonding.
 Also, bonding is usually done in a single appointment, while veneers require two appointments.